ennetech/voip-cheap-sms/README.md

 # voip-cheap-sms
-this simple package allows you to send sms via voipcheap service
+This simple package allows you to send sms via voipcheap service

-example:
+add the dependency with composer:

+composer require enne/voip-cheap-sms:dev-master

+use it in you code:

         use \VoipCheapSMS\VoipCheap;
         use \VoipCheapSMS\Message;